Fender Stratocaster: Vibrato system

 Original Stratocasters were manufactured with five vibrato springs (three in late 1953 prototypes) attached to a milled inertia block and anchored to the back of the body.
 The novel mechanism pivots on a fulcrum design with a six screw bridge plate, allowing the whole set-up to "float" while transferring the strings' energy directly into the body.
 Though advertised as "Tremolo" (a change in volume amplitude), vibrato is the correct term for pitch variation.
 In the floating position, players can move the bridge-mounted vibrato tremolo arm up or down to modulate the pitch of the notes being played.
 Hank Marvin, Jeff Beck and Ike Turner have used the Stratocaster's floating vibrato extensively in their playing.

+Leo Fender insisted Stratocasters leave the factory floating (raised up in the back) while designer Freddie Tavares preferred it tightened flush ("decked") for full bridge plate/body contact resonance.
+As the bridge floats, the instrument has a tendency to go out of tune during double-stop string bends.
+Many Stratocaster players opt to tighten the springs (or even increase the number of springs used) so that the bridge is firmly anchored against the guitar body: in this configuration, the vibrato arm can still be used to slacken the strings and therefore lower the pitch, but it cannot be used to raise the pitch (a configuration sometimes also referred to as "dive-only").

 As string gauges have changed, players have experimented with the number of springs (often four though Hendrix used five).
 As the average gauge has decreased over the years, modern Stratocasters are equipped with three springs as a stock option in order to counteract the reduced string tension.
-While the floating bridge has unique advantages for wavering pitch upwards (like Jeff Beck), the functionality of the "floating" has been widely accepted, yet disputed by some musicians.
-Leo Fender insisted it leave the factory floating (raised up in the back) while designer Freddie Tavares preferred it tightened flush for full bridge plate/body contact resonance.
-As the bridge floats, the instrument has a tendency to go out of tune during double-stop string bends.
-Many Stratocaster players opt to tighten the springs (or even increase the number of springs used) so that the bridge is firmly anchored against the guitar body: in this configuration, the vibrato arm can still be used to slacken the strings and therefore lower the pitch, but it cannot be used to raise the pitch (a configuration sometimes referred to as "dive-only").

-Some players, such as Ronnie Wood, feel that the floating bridge has an excessive propensity to detune guitars.
+Some players, such as Ronnie Wood, feel that a floating bridge has an excessive propensity to detune guitars.
 These guitarists inhibit the bridge's movement with a chunk of wood wedged between the bridge block and the inside cutout of the tremolo cavity, and by increasing the tension on the tremolo springs; these procedures lock the bridge in a fixed position.
 Some Stratocasters have a fixed bridge in place of the vibrato assembly; these are colloquially called "hard-tails".
 There is considerable debate about the effects on tone and sustain of the material used in the vibrato system's 'inertia bar' and many aftermarket versions are available.